anan44/it-starts-with-clojure/materials/4-state-in-clojure/6-not-so-mvp.md

 In case you are interested,
 please see the documentation since we won't go through cond just now (we will do so later though).

-So it seems obvious how could improve our code by utilizing the case, doesn't it?
+So it seems obvious how we could improve our code by utilizing case, doesn't it?

 ```clojure